act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 2

 This is a link that is a descendant of a paragraph element.
-The underline is removed, but an icon is added to distinguish it as a link.
+An icon is added to distinguish it as a link.

 ```html
 <style>